 Homemade Sensory Toys

 With the huge prevalence of kids with sensory delays today, there has come an increase in sensory toys, special needs toys, and sensory toys for autism specifically.
 In hopes they will help, parents are buying these toys at high prices.
 But you really don’t need the specialized toys to create a beneficial environment for your sensory seeking child, or for any kid.
+Take, for example, this homemade busy board for toddlers.
+It’s just one great and easy idea to make your own sensory toys.

 Stay tuned for my second post on sensory room ideas to transform your children’s playroom!
 It will focus on DIY ideas for a sensory room and homemade sensory toys and sensory room equipment.